mainmatter/100-exercises-to-learn-rust/book/src/05_ticket_v2/14_source.md

 ## Implementing `source` using `thiserror`

-`thiserror` provides two ways to automatically implement `source` for your error types:
+`thiserror` provides three ways to automatically implement `source` for your error types:

 - A field named `source` will automatically be used as the source of the error.
   ```rust